 Facility Capacity Fees/Charges

-What is an Imported Facility Capacity Fee/Charge (FCF) or Distribution FCF?
+What is a Regional (formerly called Imported or Wholesale) Facility Capacity Fee/Charge (FCF) or Distribution FCF?

-In accordance with Senate Bill (SB) 634, Santa Clarita Valley Water Agency (SCVWA) Section 21, the agency may impose and collect capacity charges and connection fees pursuant to Section 66013 of the Government Code.
-As part of the permitting process, applicants must reimburse SCVWA for the costs associated with water supply acquisition, facility capital investment, facility operation and maintenance and connection.
+In accordance with Senate Bill (SB) 634, Santa Clarita Valley Water Agency (SCV Water) Section 21, the agency may impose and collect capacity charges and connection fees pursuant to Section 66013 of the Government Code.
+As part of the permitting process, applicants must reimburse SCV Water for the costs associated with water supply acquisition, facility capital investment, facility operation and maintenance and connection.

 When applying for a permit from the City of Santa Clarita or from the County of Los Angeles, you will be given an Agency Referral List as part of the permitting/plan-check process.
-When SCVWA is included as an agency to be cleared, you will need to contact:
+When SCV Water is included as an agency to be cleared, you will need to contact:

 An appointment is required for all FCF/FCC business.
 Please do not show up without an appointment or you may be turned away.

-SCVWA does not have an over-the-counter review of plans.
-Please email your plans in a PDF format.
-If emailing is not possible, you may drop off a set of the plans to the SCVWA’s office (an appointment to drop off plans is required).
-Plans will remain with SCVWA and cannot be returned.
+SCV Water does not have an over-the-counter review of plans.
+Please email your plans in a PDF format to Mona.
+If emailing is not possible, you may drop off a set of the plans to Mona at the SCWD (retail) office located at 26521 Summit Circle, Santa Clarita (an appointment to drop off plans is required).
+Plans will remain with SCV Water and cannot be returned.

 Scroll down to the bottom of this page to see the New Development Guidelines.

-After a review of the plans, an assessment will be made for the Imported FCF/FCC and the Distribution FCF.
-Doug will email an invoice of the FCF or will let you know that no fee is required.
-After receiving payment (if required) SCVWA will issue a Certificate of Compliance, which you will take to the city or county.
-All FCF payments are by check only made payable to Santa Clarita Valley Water Agency.
+After a review of the plans, an assessment will be made for the Regional FCF/FCC and the Distribution FCF.
+Mona will email an invoice of the FCF or will let you know that no fee is required.
+After receiving payment (if required) SCV Water will issue a Certificate of Compliance, which you will take to the city or county.
+All FCF payments are by check only made payable to: Santa Clarita Valley Water Agency.
 Receiving your Certificate is by appointment only.

-Effective January 1, 2018 all Imported Facility Capacity Fees/Charges (FCFs/FCCs) are based on the water meter size and the Water Service Area (WSA) in which the project is located.
-Annual rate adjustments will occur based on inflation.
-Below is a link for the Imported (wholesale) Facility Capacity Fee/Charge (FCF/FCC) schedule and Imported WSA Map:
+Effective January 1, 2018 all Regional Facility Capacity Fees/Charges (FCFs/FCCs) are based on the water meter size and the Water Service Area (WSA) in which the project is located.
+Below is a link for the current Regional (wholesale) Facility Capacity Fee/Charge (FCF/FCC) schedule and Regional WSA Map:

 Effective January 1, 2018, the Castaic Lake Water Agency (CLWA) and the local purveyor Newhall County Water District (NCWD) merged.
-CLWA and NCWD along with the Santa Clarita Water Division (SCWD) and Valencia Water Company (VWC) are now the Santa Clarita Valley Water Agency (SCVWA).
+CLWA and NCWD along with the Santa Clarita Water Division (SCWD) and Valencia Water Company (VWC) are now the Santa Clarita Valley Water Agency (SCV Water).

 - Newhall Water Division (NWD)